Arthropods: The Creepy Crawly Niche

 Chilean Rose Hair

-My name is “Arthur” to remind you that all spiders (and scorpions) are Arthropods (the largest group of animals on earth).
+My name is “Arthur” to remind you that all spiders and scorpions are Arthropods (this group includes insects, millepedes, centipedes, lobsters, crabs, shrimp, crawdads, and anything else with an exoskeleton, no backbone, and jointed legs).
 I’m sure you’ve heard of Rosie, my relative at the Butterfly Pavilion.
 Just like Rosie’s caretakers, Party Safari staff allows people to hold me and my two Chilean Rose Hair compadres.
 We are a very gentle tarantula species, so get over your fears and enjoy the experience!

 My name is “Fuego” because I have fire legs and my relatives are from Mexico.
 Sometimes I show my defensive behavior (flicking hairs) so you can look at me, but only Party Safari staff can hold me.